 The purposes of the Law Student Division shall be to further the objectives of the FBA, to represent the FBA to law students, to stimulate the interest of law students in the activities of the FBA, and to conduct programs of interest and value to law students.

-The Federalist Society is a group of conservatives and libertarians interested in the current state of the legal order.
+The Federalist Society is a group of students interested in the current state of the legal order.
 It is founded on the principles that the state exists to preserve freedom, that the separation of governmental powers is central to our Constitution, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
 We seek to engage our campus in discussions initiated by events and debates featuring prominent legal minds from across the country.
-The Federalist Society is also focused on giving back to the community and has implemented a fund-raising component to benefit worthy causes chosen by the members of our chapter.

 The Latin American Law Students Association “LALSA” aims to promote the exchange of ideas with respect to issues between Latino culture and the law.
 LALSA’s main goals are to facilitate the success of LALSA members and alumni both professionally and socially, to promote the Latino culture and the law through an exchange of ideas and values, and to achieve active participation of all of its members.
 LALSA welcomes ALL individuals who are interested or curious to learn about Latin culture and legal issues specific to our communities.